 - Are we training people in the truth?

 The answers to these questions are much more nuanced than a simple ‘yes’ or ‘no’.
 The Assessment will not only score your church but also provide observations and a recommended strategic plan to take each individual fivefold culture to the next level.
-Download a Sample Church Health Assessment here, which includes an example Church Spiritual Health check.
+Download a Sample Strategic Plan here, which includes an example Church Spiritual Health Assessment check.